GROWING CHRISTMAS TREES

 You can plant about 1,500 trees per acre.
 Allow enough room for access roads every 12 to 15 rows and areas for loading.
 The standard spacing is 5′ x 5′.
 Most growers will re-plant about 200 trees per acre or one-eighth of their acreage every year.

 The average price of a tree at a u-cut lot is about $75 and up.
 With 200 ready-to-harvest trees per acre, that’s $15,000.

-Many growers make as much, or more, from selling greens, garlands and wreaths than from their cut tree sales.
+Many farmers growing Christmas trees make as much, or more, from selling greens, garlands and wreaths than from their cut tree sales.
 Wreaths can be simple and affordable, or elaborate and expensive.
 Some cost as much as $100.

 Some growers sell their trees with the help of a community organizations such as Kiwanis or the Rotary Club.
 Prices are higher than selling to wholesalers.